-NURS 540 Communication in Nursing (3) This course focuses on deeper development of interpersonal, interprofessional, and organizational communication skills necessary to promote effective working relationships as well as provide coordinate quality care within health care systems and across varied settings.
+NURS 540 Communication in Nursing (3) This course focuses on deeper development of interpersonal, interprofessional, and organizational communication skills necessary to provide coordinate quality care and promote effective working relationships in various health care, academic, and other settings.
 Concepts of effective communication, organizational process which enhance communication, power structures and group dynamics, conflict and conflict resolution, teams, team work and team leadership will be examined.
 Pre/co requisite: NURS 500.

-NURS 550 Statistics for Nursing (3) This course assists nurse leaders to understand and apply fundamental concepts of statistical reasoning to evidence based practice in order to improve health care practice and patient outcomes.
-Students will examine basic statistical concepts needed to judge the quality of research evidence used in practice and gain proficiency in the use statistical software packages.
+NURS 550 Statistics for Nursing (3) This course assists nurse leaders and educators understand and apply fundamental concepts of statistical reasoning to evidence based practice in order to improve health care practice, teaching, and patient outcomes.
+Students will examine basic statistical concepts needed to judge the quality of research evidence used in practice and gain proficiency in the use Excel and statistical software packages.
 Pre/co requisite: NURS 500.

 NURS 560 Quality Improvement and Safety (3) This course focuses on developing advanced understanding and knowledge of continuous quality improvement and thus safety within health care organizations.
-Students will examine various quality improvement principles, methods, tools, and performance measures effective nurse leaders employ to create cultures of safety and lead the way for quality improvement.
+Students will examine various quality improvement principles, methods, tools, and performance measures effective nurse leaders and educators employ to create cultures of safety and lead the way for quality improvement.
 Pre/co requisite: NURS 500.

-NURS 570 Translating Scholarship into Practice (3) This course builds upon prior knowledge of statistics and evidence based practice to develop skills of analyzing, interpreting, and translating research findings into practice.
-Students will explore how to: apply research outcomes within various practice settings to resolve practice issues; lead the health care team to implement evidence-based practice; use translational research skills to lead continuous improvement processes; and be a role model for lifelong learning.
-Prerequisite: NURS 570.
-Pre/co requisite: NURS 500.
+NURS 570 Translating Scholarship into Practice (3) his course builds upon prior knowledge of statistics and evidence based practice to develop skills of analyzing, interpreting, and translating research findings into practice and teaching.
+Students will explore how to: apply research outcomes within various practice and educational settings to resolve practice issues; lead the health care teams to implement evidence-based practice; use translational research skills to lead continuous improvement processes; and be a role model for lifelong learning.
+Pre/co requisite: NURS 500, NURS 550.